chasem-dev/VirtualTale/README.md

 3. Copy `build/libs/VirtualTale-0.1.0-all.jar` to your `Server/mods/` directory.

-4. Start the server.
-The plugin will create the following structure inside its data folder:
+4. Start the server or singleplayer world.
+The mod will create the following structure inside its data folder:
    ```
    mods/VirtualTale_VirtualTale/
    ├── config.json